TriumphLLC/Blend4Web/doc_src/lighting.rst

 .. note::

     When setting up the shadows keep in mind that the bigger the cascade size is, the worse and less detailed are the shadows inside it.
 On the other hand, reducing the ``CSM First Cascade Border`` parameter makes the subsequent less detailed cascades closer to the camera and thus more noticeable.
 Reducing the ``CSM Last Cascade Border`` parameter forces shadows to disappear at more close distance from the camera.
-However when softened shadows are used the overall quality will improve thanks to blurring at the edges.
+However, when softened shadows are used the overall quality will improve thanks to blurring at the edges.

 .. image:: src_images/lighting/csm_cascade_distance.png
    :align: center